The Method 2 is to use the

 Typically, this kind of application will open a server socket on startup

-whose job is to wait for a connection which triggers a shutdown.
+whose job is to wait for a connection that triggers a shutdown.

-when launched then triggers the shutdown by connecting to application.
+triggers the shutdown by connecting to application when launched.

 The Wrapper works with this kind of application by starting up the application,